axelerant/testimonials-widget/readme.txt

 = Support =

-Please visit the [Testimonials Widget Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, sending ideas, or getting support.
+Please visit the [Testimonials Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, sending ideas, or getting support.

-If you want to contribute and I hope you do, visit the [Testimonials Widget Github repository](https://github.com/michael-cannon/testimonials-widget).
+If you want to contribute and I hope you do, visit the [Testimonials Github repository](https://github.com/michael-cannon/testimonials-widget).

 == Installation ==

 1. Via WordPress Admin > Plugins > Add New, Upload the `testimonials-widget.zip` file
 1. Alternately, via FTP, upload `testimonials-widget` directory to the `/wp-content/plugins/` directory
-1. Activate the 'Testimonials Widget' plugin after uploading or through WordPress Admin > Plugins
+1. Activate the 'Testimonials' plugin after uploading or through WordPress Admin > Plugins

 = Usage =

 1. Add and manage the quotes through the 'Testimonials' menu in the WordPress admin area
-1. To display testimonials in the sidebar, go to 'Widgets' menu and drag the 'Testimonials Widget' into the desired widget area
+1. To display testimonials in the sidebar, go to 'Widgets' menu and drag the 'Testimonials' into the desired widget area
-1. Configure the 'Testimonials Widget' to select quotes and display as needed
+1. Configure the 'Testimonials' to select quotes and display as needed
 1. Use the `[[testimonialswidget_list]]` or `[[testimonialswidget_widget]]` shortcodes to display testimonials on a page or in a post
 1. Read FAQ 1 for `testimonialswidget_list()` and `testimonialswidget_widget()` theme functions usage